brendanberg/bbb/doc/overview.md

 │ │    |    |    |    │ │
 │ └───────────────────┘ │                   The constant value virtual register
-│                       │                   is only valid as the source argu- │  SP (Stack Pointer)   │                   ment to an opcode.
+│                       │                   is only valid as the source argu- │  IX (Index)           │                   ment to an opcode.
 The number of │ ┌───────────────────┐ │                   words to read is determined by the │ │    |    |    |    │ │                   size of the destination register.
 │ └───────────────────┘ │
-│                       │                   The memory direct register indi- │  PC (Program Counter) │                   cates that the instruction's exten- │ ┌───────────────────┐ │                   ded source or destination value is │ │    |    |    |    │ │                   a memory address whose contents
+│                       │                   The memory direct register indi- │  TA (Temporary Addr.) │                   cates that the instruction's exten- │ ┌───────────────────┐ │                   ded source or destination value is │ │    |    |    |    │ │                   a memory address whose contents
 │ └───────────────────┘ │                   should be read or written.